Family Sustaining Wages

 - The amount families need for a sustaining wage varies by county/metropolitan area and family size.

-- To find a calculator of family-sustaining wages by county and family size, visit the Massachusetts Institute of Technology’s (MIT) Living Wage Calculator.
+- To find a calculator of family-sustaining wages (also referred to as living wage) by county and family size, visit the Massachusetts Institute of Technology’s (MIT) Living Wage Calculator.

 - To determine the average family budget in your county or metropolitan area, visit the Economic Policy Institute's Family Budget Calculator.